sonic-pi-net/sonic-pi/README.md

               /____/\____/_/ /_/_/\___/  /_/   /_/

-## The Live Coding Music Synth for Everyone.
+## Live Coding Synth for Everyone.

 Sonic Pi is a *new musical instrument*.
 It allows to create music by writing code.